daattali/beautiful-jekyll/_posts/2020-02-22-oblivious-sort-and-oblivious-data-structures.md

 ![](../_images/datamap.png)

 This diagram shows how we might generalize this oblivious stack.
 Here, we assume that we will only access datapoints 1 and 4 after accessing 0, so we store the locations of 1 and 4 with datapoint 0.
-In order to maintain the efficiency of this system, we must ensure that the graph of potential accesses is “sparse,” that is, from a given datapoint, there are only a few possibilities for the next datapoint we access.
+In order to maintain the efficiency of this system, we must ensure that the graph of potential accesses is “sparse”, that is, from a given datapoint, there are only a few possibilities for the next datapoint we access.
 That way, the positions of those data can be stored without blowing up the size of the previous datapoint.

 The other critical assumption is that this access graph is a “tree.”
 That is, each node can be reached from only one other node.
 This way, when we update position information of a node, we only need to modify the position information in its parent (which we had already accessed recently if we are modifying its child), and we do not need to worry about inaccurate position data floating around somewhere else in the graph.